 Decision to ban incoming travel to Sweden – travel from Lithuania not afftected

-On 02 July, the Swedish Government decided to extend the temporary entry ban to the EU via Sweden until 31 August.
+The Swedish Government has decided to extend the temporary entry ban to the EU via Sweden until 31 October 2020.
 The aim of the entry ban is, as previously, to mitigate the effects of the spread of the SARS-CoV-2 virus and reduce the outbreak of COVID-19.

-In the same way as before, it is applied to all countries outside the EU, the United Kingdom, Norway, Iceland, Switzerland and Liechtenstein.
+In the same way as before, it is applied to countries outside the EU, the United Kingdom, Norway, Iceland, Switzerland and Liechtenstein.
+A list of countries outside the EU which are exempted from this ban is found here.
 This travel ban is not valid for these countries, for example, when travelling from Lithuania to Sweden.

-On June 4, the Swedish Government adopted certain amendments clarifying the ban that will enter into force on 8 June 2020.
+On June 4, the Swedish Government adopted certain amendments clarifying the ban which entered into force on 8 June 2020.
 More information about the amendments can be found here.

 More information about the decision to extend the temporary entry ban can be found here.
 Specific information about which groups are exempted from the decision can be read in the regulation.
 Official information on the travel restrictions can be found here.
 Questions from the public about the practical application are answered by the police.
 Visit www.polisen.se or call +46 77 114 14 00 and ask your call to be transferred to the communication unit.